marcoperic/AI-Transcription-PaaS-Backend/readme.md

 tokenize the transcript by sentences ==> each token is sent to deepl for translation... cache may be used in the future to reduce load on selenium threads.

+using the following git repo for subs generation: https://github.com/abhirooptalasila/AutoSub

 # Parallel Workflow:

 A central backend node will share work across several other nodes.
 This may be controlled with Docker Swarm, but will likely be done manually.